israel-dryer/ttkbootstrap/docs/widgets/label.rst

 Styles
 ======
 The ``ttk.Label`` includes the **TLabel** and **Inverse.TLabel** style classes.
 The **TLabel** style is applied to all labels by default.
-Other styles must be specified in the label's ``style`` option.
+Other styles must be specified with the ``style`` option.
 These two primary styles are further subclassed by each of the theme colors to produce the following color and style combinations:

 .. image:: images/label.png